milankoster/GeometryDashAI/README.md

 This project explores two project reinforcement learning approaches to train an agent to play Geometry Dash.
 The aim is to gain experience in applying reinforcement learning to a pre-built environment and assess the feasibility of reinforcement learning in Geometry Dash.

 ## Reinforcement Learning
-The first approach to the problem was to use basic reinforcement learning.
-Although this approach was not successful, several configurations were attempted, including:
+In the first approach we utilised basic reinforcement learning.
+Although this was not successful, several configurations were attempted, including:

 - Various model architectures.
 - Various reward functions.